-To capture an error or exception condition, create events containing an exception object.
-It needs to contain at least a value and type:
+To capture an error or exception condition, create events containing an exception object:

-This exception does not contain a stack trace, which must be added separately.
+The above exception does not contain a stack trace, which must be added separately:

 Another common operation is to capture a bare message.
 A message is textual information that should be sent to Sentry.
-Typically messages are not emitted, but they can be useful for some teams.
+Typically, our SDKs don't automatically capture messages, but you can capture them manually.

 To simplify creating events, there are shorthand functions that construct prepopulated event objects.
 The most important one is